Optixal/ChatGPT-HTTP-Service/README.md

 ## Running

 In the background, [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) is being used to interact with ChatGPT, which uses `puppeteer` to spawn a browser window.
-Meaning, a non-headless server that display a browser window is required to run this.
+Meaning, a non-headless server that can display a browser window is required to run this.

 1. Run with `node index.js`
 2. Browser window opens, solve the reCAPTCHA